-There are also surgical technologies which allow grafting of new nerves in the pelvis at the time of the prostatertomy.
+There are also surgical techniques which graft new nerves in the pelvis at the time of the prostatectomy.
 (If your surgeon cannot avoid removing your own nerves, discuss with him/her whether this is an option for you.)

-The extent of your surgery will determine the degree to which you can achieve an erection.
-If all the nerves are removed during surgery, an erection will not be possible afterward.
+The extensiveness of your surgery will determine your ability to have an erection afterward.
+If all the nerves are removed during surgery, an erection will not be possible.
 Because the prostate is responsible for producing semen, once it’s removed, you will no longer have an ejaculation.

-The ability to have an erection will be immediately impacted after surgery.
-If you’ve had a nerve-sparing procedure, your surgeon will start you in a therapy program right away to enhance your erections over time.
-Various therapies for erectile enhancement are discussed later in this section
+The ability to have an erection will be immediately affected after surgery.
+If you’ve had a nerve-sparing procedure, your surgeon will start you in a therapy program right away to improve your erections over time.
+Various therapies for strengthening erections are discussed later in this section

 Chemotherapy may be used when the cancer has spread to the lymph nodes, bone, or other pelvic organs.
 Chemotherapy may cause nausea, vomiting, fatigue, hair loss, nerve pain in the arms and legs, and secondary illnesses related to a compromised immune system.
 It is not surprising that most men are unlikely to be interested in sexual relations while trying to manage these side effects.